JacobGa03/WikiKnights/COP 3502C/Trees/tree-basics.md

 [Introduction to Binary Tree – Data Structure and Algorithm Tutorials](https://www.geeksforgeeks.org/introduction-to-binary-tree-data-structure-and-algorithm-tutorials/)

-## Credits
+# Credits

 Thanks to professor Arup Guha, as this tutorial is an adaptation of his class notes.
-If you would like to view them click [here](https://www.cs.ucf.edu/~dmarino/ucf/transparency/cop3502/lec/BinaryTrees-1.pdf).
+If you would like to view them click [here](https://www.cs.ucf.edu/~dmarino/ucf/transparency/cop3502/).
+Once on the main site, click `Study Materials`, then go to `Binary Trees`.
+There will be all of his notes on this topic.